 Biography

 Emmett Wheatfall lives in Portland, Oregon where he writes, records, publishes, and performs poetry.
-Fernwood Press, an imprint of Barclay Press has published 3 books of Emmett's poetry.
+Twice nominated for Oregon Poet Laureate and is the winner of the prestigious 2024 Oregon Poetry Association Patricia Ruth Banta Award.
+Press, an imprint of Barclay Press has published 3 books of Emmett's poetry.
 His collection titled As Clean as a Bone was published in May 2018.
 As Clean as a Bone was a 2019 Eric Hoffer Award Finalist as well as a da Vinci Eye award finalist.
 Our Scarlet Blue Wounds was published in November 2019.
 Our Scarlet Blue Wounds examines American “Exceptionalism” in light of political, social, and economic constructs in America.
 Published in June 2022, With Extreme Prejudice: Lest We Forget examines the early days of COVID-19.
-His first poetry chapbook First Among Beautiful Stars published September 2023.
+Published is his first chapbook titled First Among Beautiful Stars and released in September 2023.

 Since 2014, Emmett has served on the Nomination Committees for the selection of Oregon Poet Laureate Peter Sears, Elizabeth Woody, Kim Stafford, and Anis Mojgani.
 The Oregon Poet Laureate fosters the art of poetry, encourages literacy and learning, addresses central issues related to humanities and heritage, and reflects on public life in Oregon.
 The poet laureate is appointed by the governor of the State of Oregon.